 24 Hour Initial TSDF Operations Online Training Course

 According to the OSHA HAZWOPER standard, an employer must develop and implement a 24-hour TSDF operations training program for new employees as part of its overall health and safety program plan.
 Employees must be trained on the regulatory requirements, different types of hazards they can be exposed to at the worksite, how to minimize hazard exposure, decontamination process, how to use personal protective equipment (PPE), correct use of respiratory protection units, medical surveillance and toxicology, how to safely use hazardous waste storage containers, and how to respond to worksite emergencies.

 Such training may be conducted online.
-One such 24-hour initial online training program for new employees of TSD facilities is available by HAZWOPER-OSHA LLC.
-This dedicated program gives a comprehensive understanding of how operations at TSD facilities may be conducted safely by workers.
+Our dedicated course for TSDF operations, the OSHA 24-hour initial online training course for new employees of TSD facilities gives a comprehensive understanding of how operations at TSD facilities may be conducted safely by workers.

 On completion of the initial 24-hour TSDF operations online training course, employees must be provided with a certificate of completion.

 8 Hour TSDF Operations Refresher Online Training Course

 For current employees, or employees who have previously taken the initial 24-hour TSDF HAZWOPER (p) series online training course, or for those employees who have prior field experience of working at TSD facilities, the OSHA HAZWOPER standard recommends an 8-hour annual refresher training when continuing to work at TSD facilities.
 This training course must be taken annually to ensure that employees are updated and able to retain their knowledge while they continue to safeguard their health and the safety of their co-workers at TSD facilities.